Last Updated on November 13, 2023

 If sea creatures are of interest, take the family to Playa Piskadó, a beach that’s beloved for the giant sea turtles who frequent it.
 A fun snorkeling adventure will allow you to observe these magnificent creatures up close, provided everyone maintains a healthy distance and refrains from touching them.

 In addition, wild boars roam the island and if you’re lucky enough, you may just spot two beach-loving boars lounging in the sun on the sands of Playa Porto Mari!
-This pig-friendly beach is easily a favorite for the whole family.
+This pig-friendly beach is easily a favorite for the whole family, make sure to add it to your Curaçao itinerary!

 For a delicious dinner, take the gang to Pirate Bay Beach Club & Restaurant.
 This beachfront restaurant is decked out in a pirate theme and offers plenty of vegetarian options, including tasty meat-free appetizers, salads, and vegetarian lasagna.